Clio Art Fair

-Clio Art Fair is an international contemporary art fair staged bi-annually in New York City, and Los Angeles, USA.
-It focuses on independent visual artists, without any exclusive NYC or LA gallery representation.
+Clio Art Fair is an international contemporary art fair staged bi-annually in New York City, USA.
+It focuses on independent visual artists, without any exclusive NYC gallery representation.

 The purpose of the fair is to bring together artists and curators, collectors and art critics without any long term mediator.

 History

 Clio Art Fair was started in 2014 by art dealer and philanthropist Alessandro Berni.
 The name comes from Clio or Kleio, one of the nine muses in Greek mythology, representing history.
 Etymologically derived from the Greek root κλέω/κλείω: “to celebrate,” or “to make famous.”